Search This Site

 First, it cost over two million dollars per episode (and the two hour pilot supposedly cost twelve mil), which meant it was out of reach for either UPN or the WB, two minor networks that had already proved to be a profitable home for Whedon's two other creations, Buffy the Vampire Slayer and its spinoff, Angel.

 Third, FOX proved they did not understand the show when they rejected Whedon's original pilot (which in my opinion was a very good setup for the characters and scenarios to follow) in favor of another story with more action and humor.
-While that second show ("The Train Job") is not a bad episode, and I like it more each time I watch it, it did suffer from awkward and confusing expository scenes that would not have been necessary if the original pilot had aired first.
+While that second episode ("The Train Job") is not a bad episode, and I like it more each time I watch it, it did suffer from awkward and confusing expository scenes that would not have been necessary if the original pilot had aired first.

 And finally, it was scheduled for Friday nights, the death knell for a show with the demographic appeal of Firefly, and FOX did not promote it enough or in the proper way.
 I can recall only one other show of this calibre that survived a Friday night schedule, that being The X-Files, but that didn't really take off until its move to Sunday nights, which is where Firefly should have been.
 Not only that, even in its very short run Firefly was preempted three different times for sports or holiday specials (once two weeks in a row), making it difficult for even its fans to know when it was going to be on.